Where to find Black-owned businesses to support in your community and around the United States — and why it matters

 - Uncommon Goods curated a list of products from Black makers.

 - Amazon has a curated collection of Black-owned businesses to support.
+(And also, we've created a guide to ethical Amazon alternatives.)

 - In an effort to promote equity, Google now makes it possible for business owners to label their business as Black-owned.